 Hydrochloric acid?
 That's stomach acid.
 And while I love it for helping out with digestion and it worked wonders on my rosacea, do you really want this on your skin?

 Don't worry – – from what I have read, the amount produced here is not of concern.

 This post may contain affiliate links from which I will earn a commission.

-Either version of vitamin C – ascorbic acid or sodium ascorbate – will work, there are several reasons why sodium ascorbate is the better choice here.
+While either version of vitamin C – ascorbic acid or sodium ascorbate – will work for this after swim spray, there are several reasons why sodium ascorbate is the better choice here.

 First, ascorbic acid will lower pH, while sodium ascorbate will not.
 When you are spraying something on your skin, better to spray the non acidic item than the acidic one.